Loading...

 The cost of pressure washing ranges between $0.40 to $0.80 per square foot.
 To price your job up, your contractor will ask you for the measurements of the area that needs pressure washing.
 Or, they may give you a fixed fee for items such as fencing, boats, furniture, etc.

-It’s good to note that a minimum charge usually applies for smaller jobs.
-This usually averages at around $50, though maybe slightly higher or lower depending on the going rate in your area.
+It's good to note that a minimum charge usually applies for smaller jobs.
+This typically ranges from $100 to $150, though may be slightly higher or lower depending on the going rate in your area.

 Pressure Washing cost